 Employment Outlook and Salary Information

 Computer and information systems manager and computer programmer are a couple of options available with a bachelor's degree in business information systems.
-The U.S. Bureau of Labor Statistics (BLS) reports that computer and information systems managers could see a faster-than-average job growth of 11% during the 2018-2028 time frame, while demand for computer programmers is expected to decrease by 7% during that same period of time.
+The U.S. Bureau of Labor Statistics (BLS) reports that computer and information systems managers could see a much-faster-than-average job growth of 11% during the 2018-2028 time frame, while demand for computer programmers is expected to decrease by 7% during that same period of time.
 The median salary for computer and information systems managers, according to figures from the BLS, was $142,530 as of May of 2018; meanwhile, computer programmers earned a median salary of $84,280.

 Undergraduates with business information systems bachelor's degrees might want to think about additional graduate or professional education.
 Students with undergraduate business information systems education often receive master's degrees in business related areas, like finance or business administration.